talonstrikesoftware/Working_with_React_and_Go/notes/section8-notes.md

 - have to add token to requests done in `middleware.go` checkToken
 - shows how to apply middleware only to some routes (in `routes.go`)
   - simplest way is to install a package that allows chaining middleware: `go get github.com/justinas/alice`

+81: Protecting the route on our front end
+- send the header from the front end to the back end, done on EditMovie.js
+  - we have to send an appropriate web token

+82: Adding redirects for protected components

+83: Challenge
+84: Solution to Challenge
+85: Saving our token when the user leaves the site
+86: Making better error responses from our back end
+87: Adding images